Side Determination and Fragment Identification

 Cortical bone architecture at the macroscopic level: human long-bone cortex in adults has a relatively thick wall (cortical-index above 0.35 in most elements) compared with many domesticated animals, whose bones have been selected for rapid growth and thus thinner cortex.
 However, bird bones (which are frequently submitted as "possible human" due to their thin, lightweight construction) are distinguished by their hollow medullary cavity with internal bony struts (pneumatic bones in many species) and by their extremely thin, nearly papery cortex.
 A human cortex fragment has a consistent thickness of several millimetres; a bird limb-bone fragment has cortex that is less than 1 mm thick in many species.

 Plexiform bone is a diagnostic feature of rapid-growth large mammals (bovids, horse, deer): its characteristic ladder-like alternating layers of woven bone and lamellar bone, visible in cross-section without magnification as alternating pale and dark bands, are not found in human bone.
 Human bone is predominantly Haversian (osteonal) in the adult cortex, with no plexiform pattern.
+The full histological basis for this distinction is explained in the bone biology and Haversian baseline topic.
 The presence of plexiform bone in a cortical cross-section is a reliable indicator of a large non-human mammal.
 This criterion is robust enough to be stated in court without histological confirmation in most jurisdictions, provided the cross-section is unambiguous.

 Articular surface morphology: the shape and proportions of articular surfaces are highly element-specific and species-specific.
 The glenoid fossa of the human scapula is pear-shaped; the glenoid of a large dog is more circular.
 The human talus has a characteristic trochlear surface with medial and lateral facets that is highly specific; ungulate tali (deer, pig, bovid) have a deeply grooved trochlear surface adapted for their locomotor pattern.
 These articular-surface differences are reliably discriminating when the articular surface is preserved.